Azure/azure-sdk-for-js/sdk/search/search/README.md

   new SearchApiKeyCredential("<Admin Key>");
 );

-for await (const result of client.listSearchResults('category:budget AND "recently renovated"^3', {
+for await (const result of client.listSearchResults({
+  searchText: 'category:budget AND "recently renovated"^3',
   queryType: "full",
   searchMode: "all"
 })) {